New Jersey Child Abuse Defense Lawyer, Scott Gorman

 Crimes committed against children are among the most-vigorously prosecuted offenses in the New Jersey criminal justice system.
 Prosecutors aggressively pursue charges against individuals accused of child abuse and endangerment, and those convicted of child abuse and endangerment can face severe penalties, including long-term imprisonment.
-If you are facing charges in Bergen County, Hackensack or elsewhere in New Jersey, you need experienced legal representation from an attorney who is prepared to fight for your freedom at trial.
+If you are facing charges in Essex County, Morristown or elsewhere in New Jersey, you need experienced legal representation from an attorney who is prepared to fight for your freedom at trial.

 Scott Gorman is a criminal defense attorney who has represented numerous clients charged with child abuse and endangerment.
 He knows how to effectively defend clients against serious criminal allegations.
 Regardless of what may or may not have happened, you deserve a fair trial, and Scott can make sure you do not face unjust prosecution or punishment.